 - Salmon is ready when the edges are caramelized and center is just cooked and fish is light and flakey.

-- Skin should remain attached to the foil when salmon is lifted.
+- The skin should remain attached to the foil when salmon is lifted with a spatula.

 It seems the best things in life come through friends.
 Thanks to my dear friend Alicia P. for graciously sharing this recipe with me many years ago, this recipe is my adaptation.
 I still think of her generous spirit, warm hospitality, our friendship every time I make it.